-- 0 / Divide By 1

-- 1 / Divide By 10

-- 2 / Divide By 100

-- 3 / Divide By 1000
+0 / Divide-By 1 1 / Divide-By 10 2 / Divide-By 100 3 / Divide-By 1000

 POSITION 6: RESPONSE TIME allows changing the time constant (TC) for the current detector setup.
-If the response is set to 0, the Model 2241-2 automatically calculates (for variable mode) the time constant based on the incoming cps.
+If the response is set to 0, the survey meter automatically calculates (for variable mode) the time constant based on the incoming cps.
 If a variable of 1-199 is entered for TC, the response time becomes fixed.

-Variable Response - Response time is varied in proportion to the incoming count rate.
-The two-position F/S (Fast/Slow) toggle switch selects the maximum time constant (TC) for the variable mode.
+Variable Response: Response time is varied in proportion to the incoming count rate.
+The two-position F/S (fast/slow) toggle switch selects the maximum time constant (TC) for the variable mode.
 The fast position varies the TC from 4-25 seconds, and the slow position varies from 4-60 seconds.

-Fixed Response - The Fast (F) response position is programmable from 2-50 seconds, and the slow response is five times slower than the fast TC.
+Fixed Response: The fast (F) response position is programmable from 2-50 seconds, and the slow response is 5 times slower than the fast TC.
 For MDA-type measurements, the fixed response time mode is recommended.

 POSITION 7: RATEMETER ALARM/ALERT allows changing the ratemeter alarm for the current detector setup.
 The units of this alarm are the same as the units for the ratemeter display.
 The fifth push of the left button allows the decimal point to be moved.
-The ratemeter alarm adjusts from 1 to 999 R/hr (or Sv/h), 1 to 999 kcpm. or 1 to 100 kcps.
+The ratemeter alarm adjusts from 1 to 999 R/hr (or Sv/h), 1 to 999 kcpm, or 1 to 100 kcps.
 The units of the alarm are determined by the units for the ratemeter.